-I wrote about social media addiction recently and a lot of people asked for possible solutions.
+I wrote about social media addiction recently and a lot of people asked for possible solutions and free apps to limit social media use.
 It’s more widespread than substance abuse.
 But we get away with it, since we need technology in our daily lives.
 Plus, there’s no rehab.
-So the healing process is solo, and it requires much discipline.
+So the healing process to break social media addiction is solo, and it requires much discipline.

-But – You Can Make it Easier.
+But – You Can Make it Easier by using some smart and free apps that limit screen time and help you minimize the social media use.
 And this is what we’ll discuss today.

 1 – Antisocial App (Desktop)

 Antisocial works on Windows and Mac, making it perfect for office work.
 Additionally, it operates as a site blocker.

 You can switch off sites that distract you.
 And the app itself is hard to switch off, ensuring you stay honest!
 It’s also cheap.
 The app costs $15 with full support (with a money-back guarantee).
 And you can try it for 60 days before signing up.